application-research/delta-chunker/README.md

 - Supports `type` to specify the type of deal to make
 - For `e2e` type, it'll prepare the car and send the file over to the delta instance.
 - For `import` type, it'll prepare the deal.
 You'll need to manually send the car file to the miner. *This is something we will automate soon with delta importer*
+- API endpoint to allow external clients to trigger the chunker to run with a give large blob [WIP]

 ## Build
 ```